 Use tech to make life easier.
 High-touch digital tools are still an advantage to providers, especially if you use some creativity in their use.
-Alejandro Badia, M.D., founder and hand and upper limb surgeon at Badia Hand to Shoulder Center in Miami and author of the book Healthcare in the Trenches, has a lot of out-of-town patients, and Part B News | With COVID comes a digital rush, and a need to ease ...

-he usually needs to see their MRIs before he can see them in person.
+Alejandro Badia, M.D., founder and hand and upper limb surgeon at Badia Hand to Shoulder Center in Miami and author of the book Healthcare in the Trenches, has a lot of out-of-town patients, and he usually needs to see their MRIs before he can see them in person.
 Badia made a deal with a cloud-based subscription service in Boca Raton called mymedicalimages that charges patients a nominal fee to store the advanced imaging files that most of them have on a CD from their local providers.
 "Then I do the Zoom Health call," Badia says.
 "When I do that, I'm able to share my screen and we can all look at the images together."